 - Building for PC-only with a simple scene should take less than 1 minute to see a change in Altspace

-- Set your World to be private to avoid distractions
+- Set your World to be Private and Unlisted to avoid distractions.

 - I'm falling or can't teleport onto anything

-- You need to add collision to objects to be able to teleport onto it.
+- You need to add collision to objects to be able to teleport onto them.